guilleaf/FireballRoadMap/Introduction.md

 # Introduction

 This is a roadmap for the future of Fireball.
-My vision is to raise Fireball as a friendly, widely use software for High Throughput Materials analysis.
+My vision is to raise Fireball as a friendly, robust, well-tested/documented, accurate and widely-use software for High Throughput Materials analysis.
 The code must to be fast, robust, well written, accurate and sufficiently well tested.
-We must have a clear idea of the power of the code but also its limitations, we need scientific proofs of their accuracy to reproduce the geometry, dynamics, energetics and their derivatives.
+We must have a clear idea of the power of the code but also its limitations, we need scientific proofs of their accuracy to reproduce the geometry, dynamics, energetics and their derivatives, band structures, and more.
 We will create a code with a brand recognition, papers showing that recognition.
 This is an ambitious plan to put Fireball as fast and reliable atomistic simulation package on the Tight-Binding level of Theory.
 The next topics are my current list of tasks that we should address in the forthcoming months.